14 Wedding Invitation Etiquette Questions We Get All the Time

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

 The invites you choose for your wedding aren't just your guests' first look at the style or theme of your big day—they're also a crucial logistical element.
-As a result, it's super important to be aware of the biggest wedding invitation etiquette guidelines before sending your stationery out.
+We're not trying to scare you, but it's pretty important to get this right.
+That's where wedding invitation etiquette comes in.
+As long as you follow the right etiquette protocols, you can't go wrong.

 Our 2022 Couples Communication Study showed that 62% of soonlyweds share the initial specifics of their special day via mail.
-This includes crucial information, such as the date and time, as well as indirect details, like an indication of the level of formality.
-Other essential info, such as hotel block reservations and your registry, can be conveniently housed on your wedding website.
+This includes up-front information, like the date and time, as well as subtler details (think: the formality of the celebration).
+We know what you're thinking: What about all the other important details?
+Anything else you want to share with guests can be included on your wedding website.
+And if you create your wedding website on The Knot, you can grab a matching invitation suite from The Knot Invitations.

-If you're at the very beginning of your wedding invitation journey, The Knot Invitations offers a variety of layouts and colors so you can personalize your wedding stationery to reflect your styles as a couple.
-Already chosen your favorite design?
-There are a few questions that may arise as you prepare to officially invite your loved ones to your wedding.
-Below, we're answering the most pressing etiquette questions for your invites.
+On The Knot Invitations, you can personalize your wedding stationery to reflect your style as a couple, and we even offer free design assistance so creating your dream stationery is a breeze.
+Once you've got a design down, there are a few FAQs that might come up as you prepare to officially invite your loved ones to your wedding.
+Below, we're answering the most pressing etiquette questions for your wedding invites.

-When to send wedding invitations is often the first etiquette question couples ask in relation to their invites.
+When to send wedding invitations is often the first etiquette question couples ask.
 Traditionally, invitations go out six to eight weeks before the wedding.
-That timeline gives guests plenty of leeway to clear their schedules and make travel arrangements if they don't live in town.
-If it's a destination wedding, give guests more time and send them out three months ahead of the wedding.
+That timeline gives guests plenty of leeway to clear their schedules and make travel arrangements if needed.
 Most couples also send out save-the-date cards so that their guests can hold the day in their calendar before getting into the nitty-gritty details.
 Save-the-dates are typically sent out six to eight months before the wedding, but can be mailed up to a year in advance if you have your details finalized.
+Top tip: Don't skip this step if you're having a destination wedding.

 2. When should your wedding RSVPs be due?

-If some guests still haven't responded by your deadline, give them a quick call and ask for their RSVPs (still via mail) so you have all their information.
+If some guests still haven't responded by your deadline, give them a quick call reminding them to mail their RSVPs so you have all their information.
 Not sure when you should send out your wedding RSVP cards to begin with?
 Easy: Just assemble them alongside your wedding invites to be mailed together.

 5. Can you put information on the back of your wedding invitations?

 Generally, it's better to include details that don't fit on your wedding invitation on a separate details card rather than on the back of the invite itself.
-The main reason being that guests could miss out on an important piece of information simply by not turning over the invitation.
-You also don't want to overcrowd your invitations with too many details (on the front or back), as this will take away from the main design of your stationery.
-Insert cards can help to achieve a cleaner or more organized look.
+You don't want guests to miss an important piece of information because they didn't turn over the invitation.
+It's also possible to overcrowd your invitations with too many details (on the front or back), and that can take away from your stationery's beautiful design.
+Insert cards are the perfect solution.

 Strategically putting an earlier time on your wedding invitations than the actual ceremony start time isn't a new idea—but that doesn't make it a good idea.
 Generally, guests show up on time (early, in fact!) for a wedding ceremony.
 By placing a false start time on your wedding invitations, your loved ones could end up waiting much longer than they need to for you and your future spouse to arrive.